mickaeltr/Hippo-Solr-indexer/README.markdown

       <version>${hippo.solr-indexer.version}</version>
     </dependency>

-The Solr indexer webapp must be deployed in the same container as CMS and site webapps.
+A Solr indexer webapp must then be deployed in the same container as CMS and site webapps...

 ### Webapp example